Tips for a Spring Transfer

 If you decide to enroll at Gonzaga, you will want to confirm your enrollment by paying the tuition and housing deposits by December 1st (or within two weeks of admission for those accepted after December 1st).

-Once we have received your tuition deposit, we will send you an email with instructions for contacting your registration advisor who will help you set up your spring classes.
+Once we have received your tuition deposit, we will send you an email with instructions for connecting with your registration advisor who will help you set up your spring class schedule.
 You will also receive a new enrollment checklist and instructions for accessing your Zagmail (Gonzaga email) in the postal mail.